PreciselyData/Private-Spatial-APIs/docs/guides/aks/QuickStartAKS.md

 > Make a note of `EXTERNAL-IP=23.96.127.58`, it will be used for later steps.

-## Step 3: Download Spatial Analytics Docker Images
+## Step 3: Download Private Spatial APIs Docker Images

 The docker files can be downloaded from either Precisely's Data Portfolio or [Data Integrity Suite](https://cloud.precisely.com/).
 For information about Precisely's Data Portfolio, see the [Precisely Data Guide](https://dataguide.precisely.com/) where you can also sign up for a free account and